rob-windsor/msgraph-training-authentication/Demos/02-openid-connect/readme.md

 1. Open the **App_Start/Startup.Auth.cs** file.
 This is where authentication begins using the OWIN middleware.

 1. Verify that the `Scope` variable in your code is equal to `AuthenticationConfig.BasicSignInScopes + " email Mail.Read"`.
-Change it if needed.
+Change it if needed. `AuthenticationConfig.BasicSignInScopes` has been set to `openid profile offline_access` elsewhere in the application so the scopes you will be requesting are `openid profile offline_access email Mail.Read`.

     ```csharp
     app.UseOpenIdConnectAuthentication(